Gemini Workspace pricing 2026: Business plans compared

 Yes, for teams on the Business Standard, Plus, and Enterprise plans, the Gemini features and associated costs are now built-in.
 The old model of buying it as a separate add-on for specific users is no longer available.

 The Gemini pricing bundles a general AI assistant for every user, which can be costly if only some need it.
-Specialized tools are often priced based on specific functions, meaning you only pay for the automation and value your team actually uses.
+A specialized tool like an AI customer service chatbot is often priced around the work it does, so you only pay for the automation and value your team actually uses.

-The Business Starter plan provides very limited access, mainly to Gemini in the Gmail side panel.
+The Business Starter plan at around $7/user/month provides very limited access, mainly to Gemini in the Gmail side panel like the Help me write feature.
 To get the more powerful AI features integrated into Docs, Sheets, and Meet, you have to upgrade to at least the Business Standard plan.

-No, that’s one of the key limitations.
-If your team is on a plan like Business Standard, everyone on that plan gets the AI features and is included in the cost, regardless of whether they actually need or use them.
+No, that's one of the key limitations.
+If your team is on a plan like Business Standard, everyone on that plan gets the AI features and is included in the cost, regardless of whether they actually need them.
+You can still enable or disable Gemini at the org level, but it doesn't change the bundled price.

 Article by